Kevin7598/PoseFormer/README.md

 # ECE4880J_Project
-A group project of ECE4880J (Computer Vision) with knowledge in deep learning
+A group project of ECE4880J (Computer Vision) with knowledge in deep learning.
+# Remember to change the directory path for the data after cloning into local codeaspace.